 What Are the Benefits of Glucosamine for Dogs?

-Dog joint supplements containing glucosamine can have tremendous benefit for your dog’s joint health.
+Dog joint supplements containing glucosamine can have tremendous benefits for your dog’s joint health.
 Overall, research indicates that glucosamine:

 - Helps lubricate your dog’s joints for less painful movement